Wahoo KICKR v5 Review: The Golden Standard of Smart Bike Trainers

 The following chart shows the power of three power sources (see the entire data set).

-You can see that there is one drop (after the last 30s interval).
-That was a moment when I lowered my cadence from around 110 to about 80 RPM.
+You can see one drop after the last 30s interval.
+That’s when I lowered my cadence from around 110 to about 80 RPM.

 The overall average power is within −0.5% from Assiomas.
 Magene P505 overread the overall power by about +3.5%.